protocolbuffers/protobuf/cmake/README.md

 Unit tests are being built along with the rest of protobuf.
 The unit tests require Google Mock (now a part of Google Test).

-A copy of [Google Test](https://github.com/google/googletest) is included as a Git submodule in the `third-party/googletest` folder.
-(You do need to initialize the Git submodules as explained above.)
+By default, a local copy of [Google Test](https://github.com/google/googletest) will be downloaded during CMake configuration.

 Alternately, you may want to use protobuf in a larger set-up, you may want to use that standard CMake approach where you build and install a shared copy of Google Test.